-1.12.
+1.11.
 CDC advised that there had been significant changes in circumstances relating to the Special Protection Areas in the District since the Original Plan.
 As a result, the Parish Council has obtained from AECOM a technical report to inform CDC on how the plan complies with the Conservation of Habitats and Species Regulations 2017 (as amended).
 The Regulations require CDC as the 'competent authority' to screen for the potential of the modified plan to have 'likely significant effects' (LSE) on the Chichester and Langstone Harbour Special Protection Area (SPA) and the Solent Maritime Special Area of Conservation (SAC).

-1.13.
-The technical report was issued to CDC and Natural England for their comments alongside the draft modified plan and draft SEA report.
-The report confirms that the Modified

-Plan will not have any significant effects and CDC has confirmed this in its final published opinion.
+1.12.
+The technical report has also been issued to CDC and Natural England for their comments alongside the draft modified plan and draft SEA report.
+The report confirms that the Modified Plan will not have any significant effects.